configwise/configwise-sdk-ios/README.md

                                                        //        planes, geometries, number of fps, etc).
                                                        // false - no extra DEBUG visualisations shown in the scenes.
                                                        //         Use it in Release build of your application.

-        .localCachingOfModelsConvertedByAssimp: false  // (experimental, optional) false by default.
-                                                       // ConfigWiseSDK (iOS) can load different formats of 3D files on runtime
-                                                       // (eg: fbx, dae, gltf, glb, etc).
-On runtime SDK automatically converts
-                                                       // these files to Apple .scn format (compatible with SceneKit, ARKit).
-                                                       // If your uploaded 3D files includes complecated geometries, materials, lights, reflection settings, etc.
-                                                       // Then runtime conversion intensively uses your CPU, memory and your battery on runtime (what might be
-                                                       // critical for mobile apps, especially battery usage).
-                                                       // Well, if you set this flag to 'true' then SDK uses local caching of converted .scn files.
-                                                       // This means, if you try to load (previously requested file), then conversion step will be skipped.
-                                                       // In this case SDK looks for cached .scn (previously converted) version of your 3D file and returns it.
-                                                       // If you set this flag to 'false' - then SDK always repeats conversion to .scn, even if you request previously
-                                                       // opened 3D file (no caching of converted files in this case).
-                                                       // NOTICE: this feature is experimental at this moment.
-Currently, we recommend to set this flag to 'false'.
-                                                       //         This feature will get stable in further ConfigWoseSDK releases.
     ])

 In SwiftUI based projects, we recommend to initialize ConfigWiseSDK in the constructor of class what you inject as `environmentObject` then.